github/codeql/change-notes/1.20/analysis-javascript.md

   - [socket.io](http://socket.io)
   - [Vue](https://vuejs.org/)

-* File classification has been improved to recognize additional generated files, for example files from [HTML Tidy](html-tidy.org).
+* File classification now recognizes additional generated files, for example, files from [HTML Tidy](html-tidy.org).

 * The taint tracking library now recognizes flow through persistent storage, class fields, and callbacks in certain cases.
 Handling of regular expressions has also been improved.
 This may give more results for the security queries.